Creadores-Program/Fetch-API-Nashorn/README.md

 # Advanced Fetch:

-specify the content type in parameter 4, and in the parameter 5 extra healders like Authorization, etc.
+specify the content type in parameter 4, and in the parameter 5 extra healders like Authorization, etc. in Json example:
+{
+  Authorization: "hepi"
+}